Need healing in your body? Try these tips on how to take Communion for your healing.

 If you need healing in your body, here are seven tips for taking Communion for your healing:

 - Purchase a Communion set for your own personal use.
 There are even individual, prefilled cup and wafer sets with a long shelf life available for easy use or transport.
+Alternatively, you can use crackers and grape juice.

 - You can take Communion alone, or with a family member or friend.